 (7) Very basic toiletries

 You won’t spend your time in the labor & delivery room worrying about a shower.
-But we do recommend lip balm (a must), toothpaste, a toothbrush, mouthwash, and travel-sized lotion.
+But we do recommend bringing some basics to the hospital or birthing center:

 There are multiple reasons for these.
 Obviously, you want to be able to brush your teeth, especially if you have a long labor or stay overnight for induced labor.

-The lotion and mouthwash are multifold.
+The lotion and mouthwash are multi-purpose.
 Your skin will get dry and your mouth may as well, so these are good to have.

 (1) Comfy pajamas, including nightgown